There are many reasons to care about your credit score. By improving your credit score:

 Lenders need to confirm these details to validate who you are before offering credit.
 So, if you're not registered, it could cause a delay, or result in your application being turned down.

 If you haven’t borrowed money before, it’s difficult for a lender to judge how likely you are to meet your repayments.
-This impacts your credit score.
+This affects your credit score.

 Lenders want to know they can rely on you to make regular repayments.
 A missed payment is likely to negatively impact your credit score.